BabakShah/developerportal/pages/platforms/v2/unity/unity.md

 By default, all classifiers are turned off (set to false).
 Every classifier you turn on will take a bit more system resources.

-Here is an example of how to set the detection of the smile classifier to on, by calling the Detector class's SetExpressionState method:
+To set the detection of the smile classifier to on, call the Detector class's SetExpressionState method:

 ```csharp
 void SetExpressionState(Expressions.Smile, true);